EMPOWERING NEPALIS FOR THE FUTURE OF NEPAL

 On 25 April 2015 at 11:56am a magnitude 7.8 earthquake struck Nepal.
 More than 8,800 people were killed and more than 23,000 were injured.
 This was the worst natural disaster to hit Nepal in almost 100 years.
 The devastation is wide-reaching and recovery will be a very long process.
 Ongoing political issues, corruption, lack of resources and conflicts continue to place further strain on communities who've suffered so much already.

 We aim to empower Nepalis to be homegrown catalysts for change who can ensure a positive and independent future for their own country.
 In order to achieve this aim, we look far beyond the standard short-term responses to natural disasters - emergency aid, food and reconstruction - and instead focus on educating and capacity building at a local level for long-term recovery and development.
 We work in particular with groups who are at risk and vulnerable - remote rural communities, women, children, disabled groups and marginalised ethnic groups.
 We don't want to affect change in each community from an outsider's perspective - we want to help provide the tools, training and resources to allow these groups to become their own agents of change, to thrive independently and secure a positive future for themselves.

 We do this by facilitating:

-Partnerships with local NGOs and community groups in every project.
-We never deliver a project in isolation as NERF, we want to up-skill local change-makers at every level at every opportunity.
+partnerships with local NGOs and community groups in every project.
+We never deliver a project in isolation as NERF: we aim to up-skill local change-makers at every level at every opportunity.

 NERF is now raising the funds needed to deliver multiple collaborative recovery programmes designed with Nepalis, for Nepalis.
 We raise funds through our events, sponsored treks, social media platforms and by approaching individual donors.
 The ultimate aim of the current UK-based NERF volunteer team is to hand the charity over to locals based in Nepal to run themselves.